ColdBox/coldbox-zero-to-hero/STEPS.md

 </cfoutput>
 ```
 Insert data directly in to the database and show it returning.
 Notice the return type.
-This is a Lucee 4.5 syntax.
-CF11+ and Lucee5+ use `returnformat="array"`
+This is a Lucee 5 syntax.

 ## 5 - Building the Registration Flow